 Infections are a major issue, especially pneumonia.
 This lung infection is the number one reason that children with CP are admitted to the hospital.
-Gastroesophageal reflux, a limited ability to cough, limited lung function, and limited physical activity all contribute to the development of pneumonia and other respiratory infections.
+Gastroesophageal reflux, a limited ability to cough or swallow normally, limited lung function, and lack of physical activity all contribute to the development of pneumonia and other respiratory infections.

 Monitoring Respiratory Health

-Life expectancy of a child with CP is impacted by respiratory health.
-Obvious reasons for this include infections like pneumonia and sleep apnea, but there are other, more subtle ways in which poor respiratory health shortens a child’s life expectancy.
+Life expectancy for a child with CP is greatly impacted by respiratory health.
+Obvious reasons for this include infections like pneumonia and sleep apnea, but there are other, more subtle ways in which poor respiratory function shortens a child’s life expectancy.

 Respiratory Interventions and Treatments

 Treatments for certain respiratory conditions can also help.
-A vest that administers high-frequency waves has been proven to reduce the number of respiratory-related hospitalizations in children with severe CP.
+A vest that administers high-frequency vibrations has been shown to reduce the number of respiratory-related hospitalizations in children with severe CP.
 It may even reduce the incidence of pneumonia.
 This is a treatment that can supplement traditional methods of improving breathing like respiratory therapists that perform chest percussion and encourage the draining of fluids by positioning.